profiq/items-management-app/README.md

 - Features branches
     - For new things we create feature branches - and then we create merge request where CI runs

+#### CI
+- on PR we want to run all the tests
+    - 1# Check prettier / eslint (even though it's in git hooks this needs to run in CI!!)
+    - Run build
+    - Run unit tests
+    - run any e2e tests

+- explore node modules caching
+- tweaks to make CI as fast as possible
+- think about the structure ( what run in parallel, what in sequence etc)

+#### CD
+- main branch is automatically deployed to development enviroment
+- tags (v1.2.3) are deployed to production enviroment